SrgElephant/Schnucks-Coupon-Applier/README.md

   __/home/{user}/Documents/SCA__

   with the location of the script.
 In this example, the sca.py script is located in {user}'s SCA folder.

+  Open the folder, click "Open in Terminal" and use

+  `pwd` to see the path.

   Save the cronjob edit.